jtpaasch/load2demo/README.md

     bap load2demo resources/main_1 resources/main_2

 This will load the two programs, and print their `main` functions.
-The way it load these programs is roughly that it loads the first exe and calls `Project.program`, then it repeats that for the second exe:
+The way it load these programs is: it loads the first exe and calls `Project.program`, then it repeats that for the second exe.
+Roughly like this:

 ```
 let proj_1 = Project.create exe_1 in